 2016-17 Community College STEM Scholarship Program

-The Community College STEM Scholarship provides a one-year, non-renewable award of $2,000 for students enrolled full time (18 credit hours or more) at one of Virginia’s Community Colleges.
+The Community College STEM Scholarship provides a one-year, non-renewable award of $2,000 for students enrolled full time during the award period at one of Virginia’s Community Colleges.
 Students must be majoring in a science, technology, engineering, or math (STEM) field and be interested in pursuing a career that supports NASA's mission including careers in the aerospace sector.

 Students must apply during their freshman year of community college enrollment for an award that will begin in the sophomore year.
 The number of awards is contingent upon available funding.
 This is a competitive scholarship program based on academic merit funded by NASA and the Commonwealth of Virginia recognizing high academic achievement and promise.

 More information about NASA four Mission Directorates can be found in the links below:

 - Encouraging students engaged in associate degree programs who are preparing for careers in technology fields essential to America’s industrial and technological competitiveness, particularly those with aerospace and STEM relevance.

 - Increasing participation of underrepresented minorities, females and students with disabilities in aeronautics, space and STEM fields.